Mookie Betts Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Padres pitching staff ranks 21st in the league.
+- The 8.5 strikeouts per nine innings put together by the Padres pitching staff ranks 21st in MLB.

-- The Padres have the 14th-ranked team ERA across all MLB pitching staffs (4.27).
+- The Padres have the 14th-ranked team ERA across all league pitching staffs (4.20).

-- Padres pitchers combine to allow 40 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- The Padres rank 18th in baseball in home runs surrendered (41 total, 1.2 per game).

-- Snell (1-4 with a 5.59 ERA and 33 strikeouts in 29 2/3 innings pitched) makes the start for the Padres, his seventh of the season.
+- The Padres will send Musgrove (1-0) to the mound for his third start of the season.

 © 2023 Data Skrive.
 All rights reserved.